 How much does business insurance cost?

 If you’re a small business owner you will obviously pay less for business insurance than a large corporation.
 The main reason is that you face less risk.
-The amount of risk you face is the main factor that determines how much your insurance will cost each year.
+The amount of risk you face is the main factor for how much your insurance will cost each year.
 As you grow, your needs will adapt and change.
 And it will likely cost more.

-Unsurprisingly, business insurance costs can vary widely from business to business–even within the same industry.
-The best way to find out how much insurance will cost is to get an estimate.
-We can help you get the right insurance at the lowest cost.
+But there are other factors as well– such as having a claims history or needing higher coverage limits.
+Business insurance costs can also vary widely from business to business–even within the same industry.
+The best way to find out how much insurance will cost is to get a quote so that you can get the exact price you will pay.

 Business insurance cost factors